Flow views and infinite interval exchange transformations for recognizable substitutions

-Every element of $\Partition_n$ arises in this way, showing that $\Partition_n$ is a refinement of $\Partition_{n-1}$ for all $n \in \N$.
+This shows the precise way in which $\Partition_n$ refines $\Partition_{n-1}$ for all $n \in \N$.
 Since the measures of all partition elements go to zero, the sequence refines to points almost everywhere.
-Addresses may fail to uniquely specify an element of $\seqsp$, but we will see this is a measure-0 event.
-Note that {\em extending an address corresponds to identifying a higher-order supertile around 0}.
+Note that extending an address corresponds to identifying a higher-order supertile around 0.